-To let the arms hang down with causing the shoulder blades to wing, first lift and expand the chest.
+To let the arms hang down without causing the shoulder blades to wing, first lift and expand the chest.
 Then spread the bottom tips of the shoulder blades so that your upper back feels open.
 Then roll your upper arm outwards so that the front of your shoulder feels open.

 Let your arms hang from your shoulders.